 In Hong Kong, there is a strong temptation for our brightest students to enter the business world.
 While responsible business is an important factor in the path to sustainable growth and a peaceful prosperous world, through the Kwok Scholarships, I wish to recognise and support students with a personal dedication to public service as well as academic excellence.
-There are many forms of public service, whether working with government, political parties, policy think tanks, NGOs, media etc., or serving on an NGO committee and volunteering time for community service.
+There are many forms of public service, such as working in government, political parties, policy think tanks, NGOs, media etc., or serving on an NGO committee and volunteering time for community service.
 In each of these areas, Kwok Scholars with varying professional expertise and educational backgrounds can make positive impact and vital contribution to our society for the benefit of the Hong Kong community and betterment of China.

-Graduate studies are important in developing skills, knowledge and experience in a given field that will underpin career success, but undergraduate study can be an even more important time in life, shaping a person's outlook and values and different fields of study may help lay the foundation for a career in and a passion for public sector work.
+Graduate studies are important for developing skills, knowledge and experience in a given field that will underpin career success.
+However, undergraduate studies may be an even more important time in life as it shapes a person's outlook and values.
+Different fields of undergraduate studies may help lay the foundation for a career in and a passion for public sector work.

 The first Kwok Scholarships were awarded in 2012 to two talented students, one from Hong Kong and one from Beijing, to pursue the 1-year Master of Public Policy programme at the Blavatnik School of Government at the University of Oxford.
 In 2014 I was pleased to announce the extension of the scholarship programme to cover undergraduate courses at the University of Oxford, including (but not limited to) the famous PPE (Philosophy, Politics & Economics) programme, which has been studied by many prime ministers.
-Starting in 2015, full funding is being provided to two students each year from Hong Kong and China for the duration of their undergraduate course.
+Starting in 2015, full funding is provided to two students each year from Hong Kong and China for the duration of their undergraduate course.
+We have also established a scholarship with Yale University to sponsor one student a year to pursue the two-year M.A. in Global Affairs at the Jackson Institute.

-There are many educational opportunities available today and we have already started sponsorship of one student a year to pursue the one-year M.A in Global Affairs at Yale University's Jackson Institute.
-As the work of the Foundation and Association expand, I anticipate that further scholarships will be announced and look forward to the building of an ever-growing community of Kwok Scholars in Hong Kong and China.
+As the work of the Foundation and Association expands, I anticipate that further scholarships and awards will be launched, and I look forward to the building of an ever-growing community of Kwok Scholars in Hong Kong and China.

 Dr. Walter Kwok Ping Sheung